joenano/rpscrape/README.md

 ```

 ## Scrape Racecards
-You can scrape racecards for today or tomorrow, using racecards.py which saves a file containing a json object of racecard information.
+You can scrape racecards using racecards.py which saves a file containing a json object of racecard information.

 ### Examples
 There are only two parameter options, either `today` or `tomorrow`.